-In September 2008, Benchmark conducted a limited Preliminary Site Investigation at the 3807 Highland Avenue Site.
+In September 2008, Benchmark conducted a limited Preliminary Site Investigation at the Site.
 The limited investigation included soil borings to evaluate potential impacts associated with past heavy industrial operations, and to provide general characterization of the property.
 Surface, sub-surface and a historical stack soil/fill samples were collected.
-A summary of the findings are described below.
+Based on results of the investigation, Benchmark recommended that a BCP application be submitted to the NYSDEC.